usaid-cs/yesterday-i-learned/random.md

+1. [Nine currencies](https://www.bookmyforex.com/blog/top-10-highest-currency-world-2018/) currently exist with a value higher than that of USD.
+1. People in Sichuan eat spiced rabbit heads ("麻辣兔頭") as beer food.
+1. An odd vector of attack is through Amazon purchases.
+By buying something from a Chinese seller, you will have given them a) your name, b) your address, and c) what you like to buy, which is more valuable than the discount they give you.
+(Paraphrased from bredren's comment)
+1. [Lexus made a real hoverboard.](https://www.youtube.com/watch?v=bvYUq6Ox0Hc) It contains cooled superconductors that allow the board to hover above a track.
+(That means it's not useful)
+1. Only [one out of seven chapters](https://www.youtube.com/watch?v=wvYeIfvtJM0) of the Kamasutra was about sex.
+The rest is about living a leisurely life.
 1. Cottage industries are businesses that are carried out at home.
 1. Terraform scripts *cannot* be imported based on the state alone (which would only update the `tfstate` file if you run `terraform import ...`).
 [You need to write your own scripts.](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html)
 1. If you think Samoa swapping between UTC-11:00 and UTC+13:00 timezones isn't annoying enough, [they also have daylight savings](https://en.wikipedia.org/wiki/Time_in_Samoa), to a UTC+14:00, during summer in the *southern* hemisphere.